WenlingDing/takeaway/README.md

 Deployment instructions
 ==

-•	Please note that running this page locally without connecting to a database will result in errors.<br>
+Please note that running this page locally without connecting to a database will result in errors.<br>
-•	To connect to your own database, you need to update the database settings in the settings.py file.<br>
+To connect to your own database, you need to update the database settings in the settings.py file.<br>
-•	After you have reconfigured your own database, type the following in the command line:<br>
+After you have reconfigured your own database, type the following in the command line:<br>
-o	$python3 manage.py makemigrations<br>
+$python3 manage.py makemigrations<br>
-o	$python3 manage.py migrate<br>
+$python3 manage.py migrate<br>
-o	$python3 manage.py createsuperuser<br>
+$python3 manage.py createsuperuser<br>
-o	$python3 manage.py runserver<br>
+$python3 manage.py runserver<br>
-•	Then open the app in your local host to view locally<br>
+Then open the app in your local host to view locally<br>
-•	Do not forget to install the requirements.txt<br>
+Do not forget to install the requirements.txt<br>

 Credits
 ==